 Hello, and welcome to Around the World “L” Travel and Life Blog!

-The “L” stands for me, Lillie Marshall, a 6-foot-tall Teacher-Traveler from Boston.
-I’ve been a public school English teacher since 2003, and love teaching… beyond even my passion for avocados!
+Who is behind Around the World “L?”
+The “L” stands for me, Lillie Marshall, a 6-foot-tall teacher, traveler, writer, artist, and fitness fan from Boston.
+I’ve been a full-time public school English teacher since 2003, and am proud to be a National Board Certified educator.

 I became a high school teacher fresh out of college.
 It took 5 years of teaching to finally be able to give students a positive learning experience (er, not be a 21-year-old disaster), but in 2009, I realized that I lacked the global perspective necessary to take my teaching — and life — to the next level.